Chronology of the ban on expensive 084 numbers in the NHS

 - March 2012: The Secretary of State for Health stated succinctly that “GPs should not be using 0844 numbers.”

-- April 2013: Warrington group of practices will be changing to a 0844 number this month.
+- April 2013: A Warrington group of practices says it will be changing to a 0844 number this month, but performs a U-turn a few days later.

 - May 2013: Daisy Surgery Line says it will no longer market 0844 numbers to NHS-related organisations.